 Saint Patrick's Day History

 St. Patrick's Day is a celebration of Irish pride and heritage.
-Saint Patrick was a British-born priest and former slave who is known for converting the Irish to Christianity.
-He died on March 17, in the year 461 and was mostly forgotten.
-As time passed, stories grew around St. Patrick and centuries later he was honored with the title of Patron Saint of Ireland.
+Saint Patrick was a British-born priest and former slave.
+He is known for converting the Irish to Christianity.
+He died on March 17, 461 C.E and was mostly forgotten.
+As time passed, stories started to spread around St. Patrick and centuries later, he was honored with the title of Patron Saint of Ireland.

 In the News and Trending for St. Patrick's DayUpdated Dropkick Murphys Free Streaming Concert St Patricks